mustardamus/generator-grail/app/templates/README.md

     post     = require('../post')    # respectively index.coffee
     template = require('./template')

-With the `componentName` as identifier, and `index.coffee` as Script entry point, you describe with the filename which part of the component you want to `require()`: `post` (respectively `index.coffee`), `post/template` and `post/style`.
+With the `component-name` as identifier, and `index.coffee` as Script entry point, you describe with the filename which part of the component you want to `require()`: `post` (respectively `index.coffee`), `post/template` and `post/style`.